jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-Of course, it would be meaningless if digital therapeutics were accessible, available, and acceptable if there were not effective tools to help people with substance use disorders and other mental illness.
+Of course, it would be meaningless if digital therapeutics were accessible, available, and acceptable if they were not effective tools to help people with substance use disorders and other mental illness.

 And the available evidence today suggests they are effective.